nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 Communication is integral, not additive, to architecture — because it clarifies thinking, enables collaboration and supports scale.

 This document encourages UXA practitioners to communicate by providing guidelines for efficient, consistent and memorable material.
-It's relevant for reference material, like best practices, and pedagogical material, like trainings.
+It’s relevant for reference material, like best practices, and pedagogical material, like trainings.
 It’s not relevant for pitching, marketing nor UI copywriting.

 Practitioners are expected to be familiar with UX concepts, that are only explained here when then have a specialized meaning in architecture.
 This document is thus a reference handbook: it inventories UXA conventions, but doesn’t explain nor justify them.